ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Verification Keys for the Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * A public validation URI of the originating BPI that allows a 3rd party to independently verify the Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * A lock commitment of the current state object
-* The public input data to the lock commitment required to validate the lock commitment
+* The public input data to the lock commitment
 * The Verification Keys for the lock commitment
 * A public validation URI of the originating BPI that allows a 3rd party to independently verify the lock commitment
-* A digital signature over the state content tied to a public key associated to the BPI User committing the state
+* A digital signature over the state content tied to a public key associated with the BPI User committing the state

-This operation is de-facto equivalent to the Mono-Directional service of BPI Import as it serves the same purpose.
+This operation is de-facto equivalent to the Mono-Directional service of BPI Import because it serves the same purpose.

 **[R168]** An IVSM processing a "Commit State" operation MUST satisfy the following conditions to be valid
 * The submitted state object is conformant with the defined State Synchronization and Advancement Predicate.
 * The submitted predicate unique identifier matches the predicate identifier the IVSM is based on.
-* The unique identifier of the invoking BPI User is in the list of authorized BPI User on the IVSM
+* The unique identifier of the invoking BPI User is in the list of authorized BPI Users on the IVSM
 * The digital signature over the state content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
 * The cryptographically secured and masked secret supplied by the invoking BPI User matches the one stored in the IVSM for that BPI User

-**[R169]** For the purpose of BPI Interoperability, a valid "Commit State" operation a BPI invokes MUST
+**[R169]** For BPI Interoperability, a valid "Commit State" operation a BPI invokes MUST
-* update the joint state object in state storage according to the rules of the State Synchronization and Advancement Predicate
+* update the joint state object in its state storage according to the rules of the State Synchronization and Advancement Predicate
 * commit the new state of an IVSM as a valid, succinct, and efficient zero-knowledge proof of correctness of the new state on the CCSM together with its public input and verification key
 * send that cryptographic proof of correctness of the new state on the IVSM to the invoking BPI User.